Soup to Nuts: Plot

-Ted Healy is a salesman for the Schmidt Costume Shop who likes to hang out at the fire station where Moe (billed as "Harry Howard"), Larry, and Shemp (along with Fred Sanborn) work.
-Old man Schmidt spends more time building crazy inventions (typical of devices by writer/cartoonist Rube Goldberg) than tending to his business; as a consequence he is bankrupt and his business is taken over by his creditors, who send a young man named Carlson to manage the business.
+Ted Healy is a salesman for the Schmidt Costume Shop who spends his free time at the local fire station with the firemen.
+Old man Schmidt spends more time building crazy inventions (typical of the devices of writer/cartoonist Rube Goldberg) than tending to his business; as a consequence, he is bankrupt, and his business is taken over by his creditors, who send a young man named Carlson to manage it.
 Carlson immediately falls for Schmidt's niece, Louise, but she resists him.

-Meanwhile, a certain General Avocado wants to organize a revolution in San Stevedore and comes to the costume shop to order uniforms; sadly his army flees in fright without paying at the sound of a child bursting a toy balloon.
-Ted also swings a deal with the Fire Department to supply costumes for the fireman's ball.
-Carlson wants to take Louise, so Ted hatches a plan to take Louise, and have himself and Carlson dressed alike, then switch places at the ball.
+Meanwhile, General Avocado comes to the costume shop to order uniforms for a revolution he is planning in San Stevedore, but his army flees in fright without paying when a child bursts a toy balloon.
+Ted also swings a deal with the Fire Department to supply costumes for the firemen's ball.
+Carlson wants to take Louise, so Ted hatches a plan to take Louise and have himself and Carlson dressed alike, then switch places at the ball.
 When Louise learns of the switch, she runs back to the shop and locks herself in her room.
-Carlson chases her home, and unknowingly starts a fire while trying to persuade her to come out.
-The firemen (the Stooges) arrive to extinguish the blaze — with the unexpected help of one of Old Man Schmidt's inventions — and at last Louise and Carlson are a couple.
+Carlson chases her home and unknowingly starts a fire while trying to persuade her to come out.
+The firemen arrive to extinguish the blaze, with the unexpected help of one of Old Man Schmidt's inventions, and Louise and Carlson finally reconcile.